 Join us, as we connect, celebrate, worship, and party together!

 Sisterhood Book Club

 All Sisterhood members are welcome to join our Book Club.
 Every other month we choose a title of a book with a meaningful Jewish culture, heritage, or religious theme and join together over Zoom for a lively discussion that leave us all feeling informed, entertained, enlightened and united as part of our Sisterhood community of readers.

-The discussion will be on Zoom, and it will be led by Jill Schwartz.
+The discussion will be led by Gail Cohen.

 Recent Books Discussed & Recommended

 “Last Sumer at the Golden Hotel,” by Elyssa Friedland.

 “Woman On Fire,” a novel by Lisa Barr